When Should I Take the LSAT (2024-2025)?

 How Many Times Can You Take the Scored LSAT?

-LSAC places annual (3x), multiyear (5x), and lifetime (7x) limits on taking the LSAT, so don’t use an official test as a trial run.
+You can take the LSAT a total of seven times over a lifetime.
+And you can take the LSAT only five times within the current reportable score period (I.e., since June 2019).
+So don’t use an official test as a trial run.
 Only take the LSAT when you’re fully prepped and regularly hitting a practice test score that you would be happy with on test day!

 Last Minute LSAT Tips